-All the company's revenue is derived from activities in the local beverage sector relating to the bottling of soft drinks, mineral water and other beverages.
+All the company's revenue is derived from activities in the local beverage sector relating to the bottling of soft drinks and mineral water.
 All revenues are attributable to sales to a related party forming part of Mizzi Organisation, which acts as the sole point of focus for all customers of the Organisation's beverage activities.
-The company's revenues are entirely recognised at a point in time and the company had no unfulfilled performance obligations as at 31 December 2022 and 2021.
+The company's revenues are entirely recognised at a point in time and the company had no unfulfilled performance obligations as at 31 December 2023 and 2022.